Pietru Pawl Saydon: Death

 In 1965 Saydon suffered a stroke.
 In the years leading up to his death, he was twice admitted to the clergy Hospital in Attard.
 He died in his home in Żurrieq on 22 March 1971.

-Following his death, a secondary school in Kirkop as well as a street in his hometown of Żurrieq were named after him.
+Following his death, a secondary school as well as a street in his hometown of Żurrieq were named after him.
 A monument in his honour was unveiled on the hundredth anniversary of his birth, on 12 November 1995, in front of his namesake secondary school in Żurrieq.
 There is another monument dedicated to Saydon in the grounds of the Junior College Sixth Form, in Msida.
 One of the main halls in the University of Malta also bears his name.